 PAOK managed to put together a very strong squad and record impressive results in Europe.
 In 2009-10, they finished second in the Super League and earned a spot in the UEFA Champions League qualifiers –they were eliminated by AFC Ajax after two draws on the away goal rule.

 The first important challenge for the administration, however, was to construct a new athletic centre.
 They found the space in 2008 at Nea Mesimvria, in the outskirts of Thessaloniki.
 The first phase of construction was completed in 2011 and PAOK started using their new sports facilities.

 Mr. Ivan Savvidis’ investment

-One year later, PAOK stepped into a new chapter of their history, as Mr. Ivan Savvidis acquired the majority of the shares.
+One year later, PAOK stepped into a new chapter of their history, as Mr. Ivan Savvidis became the President of the Club.
 He first became interested in the purchase of PAOK FC in 2006.
 Six years later, he reiterated his wish to invest in the Double-Headed Eagle.
-Negotiations lasted for five months and in August 2012 a deal was struck, making him the majority shareholder of the club.
+Negotiations lasted for five months and in August 2012 a deal was struck, making him the President of the Club.

 Mr. Savvidis kept Zisis Vryzas as president –the latter had taken over from Thodoris Zagorakis-, settled the club’s outstanding debts and at the same time boosted the team by signing Kostas Katsouranis, Zvonimir Vukić, Alexandros Tziolis, Miroslav Stoch, Bibras Natcho and Giorgos Tzavellas.
 Meanwhile, the consistent work of the youth sections bore fruit, with several talented players emerging such as Stelios Kitsiou, Dimitris Konstantinidis, Ergys Kace, Fanis Tzandaris, Efthymis Koulouris, Stelios Pozoglou, Panagiotis Deligiannidis and Kyriakos Savvidis among others.